mementomoryn/rmm/docs/TEMPLATE.md

 ## Templates

-To generate a new repository based on this template, you can use:
+To generate a new repository based on this template, you can use this:

 [![rmm Template](https://img.shields.io/badge/rmm-Template-444444?style=for-the-badge&logo=github&labelColor=444444&color=222333)](https://github.com/new?template_name=rmm&template_owner=mementomoryn)